wbprice/meishi/README.md

 # meishi
-A platform for scanning business cards
+A platform for collecting contact information from business cards